UnknownCoder0007/First-CNN-Image-Classifier/README.md

-This is a CNN Image Classifier which predicts whether the image type is Happy or Sad.
-This is my first ever machine learning program.
+This is my first machine learning program.
+This CNN Image Classifier predicts whether the image type is Happy or Sad.